KhaingNaing/Age_estimation_CV/README.md

 <details>
   <summary><b>Summary of Dimensions</b></summary><br/>

-  1. Input: $128 \times 128 \times 3$
+  1. Input (RGB image): $128 \times 128 \times 3$
-  2. After 1st Conv + Pool: $64 \times 64 \times 32$
+  2. After 1st Conv + Pool: $64 \times 64 \times 16$
-  3. After 2nd Conv + Pool: $32 \times 32 \times 64$
+  3. After 2nd Conv + Pool: $32 \times 32 \times 32$
-  4. After 3rd Conv + Pool: $16 \times 16 \times 128$
+  4. After 3rd Conv + Pool: $16 \times 16 \times 64$
-  5. After 4th Conv + Pool: $8 \times 8 \times 256$
+  5. After 4th Conv + Pool: $8 \times 8 \times 128$
-  6. Flattened Size: $8 * 8 * 256$
+  6. Flattened Size: $8 * 8 * 128$
-  7. After 1st Fully Connected: 512
+  7. After 1st Fully Connected: $64$
-  8. After 2nd Fully Connected: 1 (we are predicting one numerical value)
+  8. After 2nd Fully Connected: $1$ (we are predicting one numerical value)

-Additionally ReLU Activation is used to introduce non-linearity into the model.
-This is essential for enabling the model to learn complex patterns and features.
+The number of filters in the convolutional layers and the number of hidden nodes in the fully connected layers have been selected to keep the total number of parameters under 1 million.
+ReLU activation functions are used to introduce non-linearity into the model, which is crucial for enabling the network to learn complex patterns and features.

 Define SimpleCNN:
 ```python